lsprangers/lsprangers.github.io/docs/architecture_components/databases & storage/Disk Based/LSMTREE.md

         - RocksDB uses a Skip List which is a Linked List with multiple other links that you can use to skip
         - Skip Lists still have, on average, $O(\log n)$ search without O(n) insert which can happen with a Vector if it's full
         - Can't use a Hash Map because scans would be O(n)
-    - Since we write to MemTable in $O(\log n)$ in RAM, and then write this to disk as SSTable later on, writes are fast
+    - Since you write to MemTable in $O(\log n)$ in RAM, and then write this to disk as SSTable later on, writes are fast
     - Still durable because of WAL
-    - We remove need for random disk writes which is how B-Tree would handle it
+    - you remove need for random disk writes which is how B-Tree would handle it
 - WAL
     - On disk backup for MemTable
     - Just an append only log of transactions